-Since being trained by Schwaber for his Certified Scrum Master (CSM) certification in 2005, his Certified Scrum Professional (CSP) and his Certified Scrum Trainer (CST) certification in 2006, Jim has taught over 60 CSM classes in the United States and abroad.
-He graduated Summa Cum Laude with a BS in Computer Science from Ursinus College in Collegeville, PA.
+Since being trained by Ken Schwaber for his Certified Scrum Master (CSM) certification in 2005, his Certified Scrum Professional (CSP) and his Certified Scrum Trainer (CST) certification in 2006, Jim has taught over 350 CSM classes in the United States and abroad.

 His book, Enterprise Scale Agile Software Development, was published in November 2009 by CRC Press.
-The book is described as “the collective sum of knowledge accumulated during the above mentioned full-scale transition of this 1400-person organization to agile development, which is still considered the largest implementation of agile development and Scrum ever attempted anywhere in the world [Siemens Medical Solutions].
+The book is described as “the collective sum of knowledge accumulated during the above mentioned full-scale transition of this 1400-person organization to agile development.
 Jim draws from his experience at the helm of that global four-year project to guide readers through the transition, providing key information and tools to assess potential outcomes and then make the best corresponding choices in any given situation.
 His book goes beyond standardizing agile and Scrum practices as it breaks up the process into manageable tasks, illustrating how to set the stage for the change, plan it, and then initiate it.”

 Jim is an active community leader.
-He has served two years on a local School Board of Directors and served six years on the Board of Directors of Village Productions.
-Village Productions is a performing arts organization that provides theatric viewing and performance opportunities to his community and manages the Tri-County Performing Arts Center, located in Pottstown, Pennsylvania.
-Jim lives with his wife and four children just outside of Philadelphia.
+He has served two years on a local School Board of Directors and served six years on the Board of Directors of Village Productions in Pottstown, Pennsylvania.
+Jim lives with his wife, Donna, in Las Vegas, Nevada.